radrich/richarmstrong.net/pages/privacy.md

 ---
 # {{ page.title | widont }}

-We’ve compiled this privacy policy so you know how your personally identifiable information, and other information, is being collected, used, handled, and protected by TapTapKaboom.
+We’ve compiled this privacy policy so you know how your personally identifiable information, and other information, is being collected, used, handled, and protected by Rich Armstrong.

 ## What information do we collect?
 We collect and store, via third-party software and platforms, the following information: